MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Updates in Teams PowerShell Module version 5.0.0**

-The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.0.0  (note that these changes are only rolled out in commercial environments at present):
+The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version >=5.0.0 and will be applicable to all Teams PowerShell Module versions by 15th April 2023  (note that these changes are only rolled out in commercial environments at present):

 New attributes have now been introduced in the output of Get-CsOnlineUser when not using the "-identity" parameter: